Psychiatric Service Dog for ADHD — ADA Task Training Guide

 A PSD for ADHD must perform specific, trained tasks directly related to the disability — such as medication reminders, tactile grounding, or interrupting harmful behaviors.
 General comfort alone does not qualify.

-No. Michigan does not require PSD registration.
+No. No state or federal law requires PSD registration.
 Your PSD is identified by its trained behavior and the tasks it performs, not by any vest, tag, or registration certificate.

-What is the difference between an ADHD PSD and an ESA in Michigan?
+What is the difference between an ADHD PSD and an ESA?

 A PSD has public access rights under the ADA everywhere the handler goes.
 An ESA has housing rights under the FHA only.
 A PSD requires professional task training; an ESA does not.